RTXI/rtxi/HACKING.md

 > **Note**
 > Make sure to also enable conan toolchains and settings under the Github workflows
 > for support sanitizer and testing support.
+Of course do this once conan supporort
+> improves.

 [conan]: https://conan.io/
 [profile]: https://docs.conan.io/2/reference/config_files/profiles.html